Compliance Hotline: 1.800.324.5794

 We take pride in our approach to working with youth and families.
 At the same time, we recognize the importance of ensuring model fidelity while also continuing to adapt and improve our model based on the changing needs of our youth, families and referring authorities and what we learn through working with them.
 YAP’s Performance and Quality Improvement Department (PQI) serves a number of functions designed to position us to learn from and improve our services in a timely, ongoing manner.

 Outcome Measurement: Every youth and family we work with is unique, but they all come to YAP with high risk and need in key life areas, such as residence and education among others.
-Nearly 40 years of success stories tell us that our youth and families achieve good outcomes in these areas, yet we recognize that stories are not enough.
+Over 40 years of success stories tell us that our youth and families achieve good outcomes in these areas, yet we recognize that stories are not enough.
 Measuring outcomes provides us with the opportunity to verify what we know with actual data; it further helps us to identify programs that might need additional coaching and support in our model to improve their outcomes.
 YAP has utilized entry and discharge surveys to measure change in youth living, legal, educational and vocational situations since 2005.
 In 2010, we expanded the process to include measurement at three, six and 12 months after discharge.
 Additional surveys to measure outcomes of specific populations are currently under development.
 For more on our outcomes, click here.

 In addition to internal outcomes measurement, researchers from The John Jay Institute for Juvenile Justice, The State University of New York at Albany and The University of Texas – San Antonio are currently studying several of our programs to determine, among other things, how well we match our youth and families with our advocates, how those matches affect outcomes, and how our outcomes compare to those of youth and families that don’t receive YAP service.
 We look forward to the results of these studies and how what we learn from them can further improve the quality of our service.